gamestrafe/thedivision2/source/_pages/weapon-talents.md

 - Cannon: While equipped, this weapon increases throwing distance by 10%
 - Overlap: While holstered, this weapon's handling talent is applied to the currently active weapon
 - Greased: While holstered, this weapon increases weapon swap speed by 10%
-- Rooted: While equipped skills deployed from cover are buffed
+- Rooted: While equipped and in cover, all skill damage and healing is increased by 25% for 25s.
+Buff is lost when exiting cover.
+Can occur once per 60s.
 - Everlasting: While holstered, this weapon regenerates ammo while in cover